OsamaMahmood/OpenSearch-Snapshots-S3-Repo/README.md

 - [x] Check Snapshot status (Success, Failed, errors)
 - [x] Restore Complete snapshot to new or same Opensearch instance
 - [x] Restore specific indices from snapshot to new or same Opensearch instance
+- [x] List all S3 repositories that are registered
+- [x] List all snapshots with in a S3 repository
+- [x] List all indices present on Opensearch
+- [x] Delete S3 repository
+- [x] Delete snapshot with in S3 repository
+- [x] Delete indice present on Opensearch

 ## Setup Instructions